Should I Hire An Executive Coach?

 But do I need a coach?

-Do you need a teacher to learn piano?
-Do you need a coach for public speaking?
-It all depends on what your goals are, how quickly you want to get there, and how good of a self-learner you are.
+Do you need a teacher to learn the piano?
+Do you need a coach for tennis?
+Well, it all depends on what your goals are, how quickly you want to get there, and how good of a self-learner you are.

-However, there’s fewer and fewer who take this path.
-Instead, executive coaching has, particularly in silicon valley, become the norm.
-Boards and CEOs have realized that in order to maximize team performance and get the most out of their highly paid executives, hiring coaches for them or the entire team, is a high return on investment.
+There are fewer and fewer who take this path.
+Executive coaching is the norm for high-potential leaders and executives, particularly in Silicon Valley.
+Boards and CEOs have realized that in order to maximize team performance and get the most out of their highly paid executives, hiring coaches for them or the entire leadership team has a high return on investment.

-For anyone who aspires to become an executive, I would highly recommend a coach as you move up the ranks.
-While it is possible to “figure it out” alone or with a group of peers, as the problems and challenges become more complex and intractable, it is much more effective and efficient to have a coach help you identify problems and work through potential solutions.
+I would highly recommend an executive coach as you move up the ranks.
+Sure, it is possible to “figure it out” alone or with a group of peers and strong mentors.
+However, as the problems and challenges become more complex, risky, and time-sensitive, it is much more effective and efficient to have a coach help you identify problems, work through potential solutions, and hold you accountable to your goals (not just the business ones).

 Finding the right coach